web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ### `web3.eth.getBalance`

-returns a hex string instead of a number string
+returns a bigint instead of a number string

 ```typescript
 // in 1.x